Detecting the Figure Rotation of Dark Matter Halos with Tidal Streams: Results

-Two facts are immediately clear.
+While none of the simulated streams shown produce both the amplitude and gradient of deviation of the stream from the $B_0=0$ great circle plane that is observed, rotation about each of the three principal axes changes the gradient in $B_0$ over some parts of the stream.
+Nonetheless two facts are immediately clear.
 First, the overall sinusoidal shape of the observed total proper motions as a function of $\Lambda_0$ along the stream is broadly in agreement with all of the simulated streams (the simulated streams show both wraps of the stream which are not shown for the observations). \citet{antoja_etal_20} found similar broad agreement between the observed proper motions for Sgr stream stars and the N-body simulation from \citet{law_majewski_10}.
 Second, the observed streams show a substantial gradient in $B_0$ along the stream especially in the range $-60 > \Lambda_0 > -120$, starting at fairly negative values of $B_0$ (red/oranges at $\Lambda_0 \sim -60$) at and increasing to positive values of $B_0$ (blues at $\Lambda_0 \sim -120$).
-While this precise gradient in $B_0$ is not seen over this stretch of the stream in any of the simulations shown, it is clear that the static model (bottom row, middle panel) does not show such a gradient and is strictly at negative $B_0$.
-Rotation about the $z$ axis causes this part of the stream to lie at strictly positive $B_0$ values (top row, left) or at strictly negative $B_0$ values (top row, right).
-Clockwise rotation about the $x$-axis causes this part of the steam to show a gradient going from negative $B_0$ to positive $B_0$.
+While this precise gradient in $B_0$ is not seen over this stretch of the stream in any of the simulations shown, it is clear that the static model (top row, right panel) does not show such a gradient and is strictly at negative $B_0$.
+Only clockwise rotation about the $y$-axis causes this part of the steam to show a gradient going from negative $B_0$ to positive $B_0$.

-Another feature of the observed stream - $B_0<0$ in the region $120 > \Lambda_0 >10$ - not seen in any of the models.
-In the static model and in most of the other models this portion of the stream is has $B_0 \sim 0$ or slightly positive (light blue).
-Only anti-clockwise rotation about the $z$ axis (top right) causes the portion of the stream in the region $120 > \Lambda_0 >70$ to shift to negative $B_0$ as seen in the observed stream.
-While none of the simulated streams shown produce both the amplitude and gradient of deviation of the stream from the $B_0=0$ great circle plane that is observed, rotation about each of the three principal axes changes the gradient in $B_0$ over some parts of the stream.